Appointment New Patient Appointment or 214-645-8000

 • Echocardiogram: A noninvasive imaging study using ultrasound (sound waves) to produce video images of the heart to check heart structures such as valves

-• Event monitor: A portable ECG device that patients activate when experiencing a rapid heartbeat, to record the heart’s electrical activity over a few weeks
+• Event monitor: A long-term portable ECG device attached to the patient’s chest that the patient activates when experiencing a rapid heartbeat, to record the heart’s electrical activity over a few weeks

-• Holter monitor: A portable ECG device that automatically records the heart’s electrical activity over a 24-hour period
+• Holter monitor: A portable ECG device attached to the patient’s chest that automatically records the heart’s electrical activity over a 24-hour period

 • Stress test: An EKG and other tests conducted while the patient is performing physical activity or has taken medication to increase the heart rate, to evaluate heart function and check for abnormal heart rhythms